Beautiful and intriguing. If you’re looking for the best bookstores in Australia, we’ve found them.

 Great bookshops entice pedestrians with an eclectic personality and an air of curiosity.
 They don’t have to be large, nor do they have to be modern.
 All a bookstore really needs is well-versed staff and, unsurprisingly, a unique selection of books.

 Good bookshops curate the right mix of stories for their attentive visitors, unlike the larger chains which simply sell the most popular stories.
-And the best booksellers reveal their inner-style through the world they inhabit, and through the booksellers that loiter around the cash register.
+And the best booksellers reveal their inner style through the world they inhabit, and through the booksellers that loiter around the cash register.

 So whether you’re looking for an independent bookstore, Australia’s largest bookshop or just somewhere that’s beautiful and cosy, these literary havens will have you intrigued for hours.
-Collect your bookmarks and keep reading through our list of the 21 best bookshops in Australia you have to visit in 2023!
+Collect your bookmarks and keep reading through our list of the best bookshops in Australia you have to visit in 2024!

-The Best Bookshops in Sydney:
+The Best Bookshops in New South Wales:

 <strong>Abbey's Bookshop</strong>